m6z/VimChanneler/README.md

 # Installation

-All of the functionality is incorporated into a single python file: vim_channeler.py.
+All of the functionality is incorporated into a single python file: [vim_channeler.py].
 There are no dependencies on any vim plugins such as .vim files.
 All that is required is a version of vim that supports channels (vim version approximately >= 7.4) and python3 that supports later asyncio (python version approximately >= 3.8).

-Download either the single file vim_channeler.py or clone the repository.
-The in python can simply ```import vim_channeler```.
+Download either the single file [vim_channeler.py] or clone the repository.
+Then in python can simply ```import vim_channeler```.

 # VimChanneler capabilities